henriksson-lab/java2rust/java2rust-rs/README.md

 not compile at all after a first pass.

 The tool is derived from https://github.com/cguz/java-to-rust, which was used for inspiration.
 Due to differences in parsing, this code was not translated but the semantic mapping decisions where kept.
-Further mappings have been introduced since then
+Further rules have been introduced by testing the tool on large codebases relevant for bioinformatics.

 ## License

-Java2rust is made using LLM.
-Be careful with reusing code as we cannot guarantee that code has not been copied from somwhere.
+This crate, Java2rust, is made using LLM.
+Be careful with reusing code as we cannot guarantee that code has not been copied from somewhere.

-Original code license is hard to understand:
+The original code license is hard to understand:
-* The code is inspired by https://github.com/cguz/java-to-rust which is GPL.
+* The code is inspired by https://github.com/cguz/java-to-rust, which is stated to be GPL3.
-* But cguz/java-to-rust is in turn derived from https://github.com/aschoerk/converter-page, which is under the Apache License, Version 2.0.
+* But cguz/java-to-rust is in turn derived from https://github.com/aschoerk/converter-page, which is under the Apache License v2
-This swap is difficult to understand
+So the legal state of this code is uncertain

-Consider this crate to be mostly public domain + possible parts of unclear license origin
+Thus, consider this crate to be public domain by default, but possibly tained with GPL3 and Apache license v2

 ## Goal (below is for LLM)